ianchia/gideros-parse/README.md

 e) To confirm Parse is setup properly, run ParseLib:test(), then confirm on the Parse web site checker

-###3) Set your Facebook AppID in main.lua

-At the top of main.lua, set "fbAppId" to your Facebook App ID
+###3) [optional] Setup Facebook and Twitter authentication

+a) Setup a Facebook application and add your App ID in "fbAppId" near the top of main.lua

+b) Setup a Twitter application and add your consumer key and secret in "twitKey" and "twitSecret" near the top of main.lua

 ##Usage